Updated: Dec 21, 2023

-Honesty is a form of bravery; it’s the courage to speak up your truth while not being intimidated by what it that expression may lead to due to the response of others.
-It’s a risk that we take to either be more understood by others or as a form of catharsis, of relieving oneself out of a burden they have yet to confess about.
+Honesty is a form of bravery.
+It is the courage to speak your truth, even when you are afraid of the consequences.
+It is a risk that we take to either be more understood by others or as a form of catharsis, to relieve ourselves of a burden that we have been carrying.

-North Korea, for example, forces its citizenry to admire and glorify the current supreme leader of the country, and whenever that leader dies, they are forced to cry, even if they don’t really admire the leader and even if they don’t really feel like crying.
-In such country those who are honest against what the system dictates to say and behave, they are likely to either be executed or be sent to a concentration camp.
-If I’m not mistaken, their families also receive punishment.
+North Korea, for example, forces its citizens to admire and glorify the current supreme leader of the country, and whenever that leader dies, they are forced to cry, even if they do not really admire the leader or feel like crying.
+In such a country, those who are honest in opposition to what the system dictates to say and behave are likely to be executed or sent to a concentration camp.
+If I am not mistaken, their families also receive punishment.

-The various possibilities of consequences can indeed show in theory that honesty is a form of bravery, whether that bravery is smart or counter-productive.
-It’s an interpersonal bravery to put your words out there and risk being on the receiving end of a toxic treatment, whether you’re in a totalitarian dictatorship, in a democracy, or on the internet.
+The various possibilities of consequences can indeed show in theory that honesty is a form of bravery, whether that bravery is smart or counterproductive.
+It is an interpersonal bravery to put your words out there and risk being on the receiving end of a toxic treatment, whether you are in a totalitarian dictatorship, in a democracy, or on the internet.

-However, as long as you’ll surround yourself with caring, tolerant and non-dangerous people, as much as you realistically can, you can increase the possibility that others will appreciate you for being honest with them and with yourself, rather than being cursed or bullied by those who dislike honesty that goes against their own, at least according to them.
+However, as long as you surround yourself with caring, tolerant, and non-dangerous people, as much as you realistically can, you can increase the possibility that others will appreciate you for being honest with them and with yourself, rather than being cursed or bullied by those who dislike honesty that goes against their own, at least according to them.

 What people should keep in mind, however, is that as long as one lives in a democracy, no one has the right to command people to keep things to themselves, when the law permits them to use the right of expression.
 If one has something to say in a democratic construct, they should not keep it to themselves when the very regime they live in is there to allow them the space to speak up.

 The fact that it might displease some does not justify by itself telling people to shut up/be quiet.